Clear Airways: Children’s Sinus & Allergy Care

 Skin Testing for Sinus & Allergy

-Skin Testing involves a relatively painless procedure using a multi-prick device to identify allergy to weeds, trees, grass, dust mite, pet dander and mold spores.
+Skin Testing involves a relatively painless procedure using a multi-prick device to identify allergies to weeds, trees, grass, dust mite, pet dander, and mold spores.
 Testing takes approximately 20-30 minutes and results are identified during the visit.

 Sinus & Allergy Food Testing

 Food Testing involves an initial visit to determine suspect food groups.
 An appropriate lab requisition will be given and requires no fasting.
-(Also an option for patients who cannot discontinue acid reflux medications for skin testing).
+It is also an option for patients who cannot discontinue acid reflux medications for skin testing.
+Such tests can help to distinguish between a viral infection and a more serious condition like nasal polyps.

 Treatment for Sinus & Allergy